arc64/arc64.github.com/index.md

 <section>
 <figure class="quote">

 <blockquote cite="Grace Hopper">Humans are allergic to change.
 They love to say, 'We've always done it this way.'
 I try to fight that.
-That's why I have a clock on my wall that runs counter-clockwise. &mdash;<strong>Grace Hopper</strong></blockquote>
+That's why I have a clock on my wall that runs counter-clockwise. &mdash; <a href="http://en.wikipedia.org/wiki/Grace_Hopper"><strong>Grace Hopper</strong></a></blockquote>

 </figure>